Assyrians

 - Interpreter Notes

-- Interpreters should be aware of cultural sensitivities and the importance of religious and historical contexts in communication.
+- Interpreters should be aware of the cultural context and nuances of Assyrian languages to provide accurate and respectful translation services.

 - Documentation Traditions